Skateboarding's popularity has soared in the last few decades, and offshoots like longboarding and mountain-boarding are becoming more common.

 Helmet.
 Get a helmet that is specifically meant for skateboarding, not some other activity.
 Look for a sticker inside the helmet saying it meets the ASTM F1492 skateboard helmet standard.
 All helmets should have a strong strap and buckle, and the strap should be securely fastened and snug any time your child rides.

 Shoes.
-Skateboarding is tough on shoes, not to mention feet and ankles.
+Skateboarding is tough on shoes, feet, and ankles.
+Make sure your child always wears closed shoes (not sandals).
 Spend a little extra money and get a good pair of shoes made with leather or suede.
 Make sure the soles are made of grippy gum rubber, not regular shoe rubber, and make sure the shoes fit properly.

 Pads.
 All beginners should start off with at least knee and elbow pads, which are recommended for riders of all levels.
 These should have a hard plastic shield and should not hinder your child's movements.
 All pads should be snug without constricting circulation.

 Other Gear.
-Wrist guards, hip pads, skateboard gloves, and padded jackets and shorts are all available and are a good idea for beginners.
+Hip pads, skateboard gloves, and padded jackets and shorts are all available and are a good idea for beginners.
 Mouthguards are good protection against concussions and broken teeth.

 Where to ride may be the single most important decision skateboarders make, as far as safety is concerned.
 Rough riding surfaces are responsible for more than half of skateboarding injuries.

 Initial skating will probably be in the driveway or a skate park.
 Wherever your child rides, make sure the area is free of rocks, sticks, and other objects.
 Teach your child to look out for potentially dangerous cracks in the surface before riding, and make sure there is no chance of an encounter with a car.